bow-simulation/virtualbow-website/docs/contributing.md

 **Validation of Simulation Results**

-If you have used this program to design or model an existing bow, let me know how the simulation compares to reality.
+If you have used this program to design or model a bow, let me know how the simulation results compare to the real bow.
-Many simulation results however are difficult to measure, think about stress for example.
+Many simulation results however are difficult to measure, think about stresses for example.
 Therefore people with access to advanced measuring equipment (things like strain gauges, acceleration sensors, a high speed camera, etc.) could be very helpful for this project.